Disease Guide ·Corneal Ulcers ·2026

 Surgical Emergency Value

-Deep ulcers requiring emergency surgery at $1,000-$3,000 are where insurance proves its worth.
-A single descemetocele repair or conjunctival graft can exceed a year's worth of premiums.
-Emergency ophthalmology referrals are typically covered under specialty care provisions.
+Deep ulcers requiring emergency surgery ($1,000-$3,000) justify insurance.
+A single descemetocele repair exceeds a year's premiums.
+Emergency ophthalmology referrals typically covered under specialty provisions.

 Red flag · Chronic condition